 Processing is necessary for archiving purposes in the public interest, or scientific and historical research purposes or statistical purposes.

-Research will only be undertaken where ethical approval has been obtained, where there is a clear public interest and where appropriate safeguards have been put in place to protect data.
+Research will only be undertaken where ethical and data protection approval has been obtained, where there is a clear public interest and where appropriate safeguards have been put in place to protect data.

 In line with ethical expectations and in order to comply with common law duty of confidentiality, we will seek your consent to participate where appropriate.
 This consent will not, however, be our legal basis for processing your data under the UK GDPR.